JOB TITLE: General Utility Worker Job: Education Intern

 Description of Work:

-Education interns are responsible for presenting a variety of educational programs for aquarium visitors and the general public.
-This position will present live animal programs, feedings, and dive shows, and engage with visitors at our on-the-floor exhibits such as bald eagle, touch pools, and sea turtle.
-Education Interns will be responsible for answering visitor inquires, assisting with animal care, and working with a mentor to develop an Aquarium project.
+Education interns are responsible for presenting a variety of educational programs for Aquarium visitors and the general public.
+This position will present live animal programs, assist with our free-flighted bird program, teach at our on-the-floor touch pool habitats, and engage children with themed crafts in the Discovery Classroom.
+Education Interns will be responsible for answering visitor inquiries, assisting with animal care, using electronic communication systems and working on a variety of special event programs and projects.
 This position will include workdays on weekends, evenings and holidays.

 • Excellent written and oral communication skills.

-• Basic knowledge of NC coastal species and resources.
+• Knowledge of NC coastal species and resources.

 All relevant experience must be included on application to receive proper credit.
-A resume and cover letter may be submitted along with the completed state application.
+A resume and cover letter should be submitted along with the completed state application PD-107.